NaniReddyCh/On-Device-Fine-Tuning/README.md

 - **Models Published:**
   _(If any models are developed and published, add Hugging Face links here.)_
 - **Datasets Used:**
   - [SST-2 (Stanford Sentiment Treebank v2)](https://huggingface.co/datasets/glue/viewer/sst2) &mdash; Used for sentiment classification and fine-tuning experiments.
-Licensed for research use via Hugging
+Licensed for research use via Hugging face
 - **Datasets Published:**
   _(List and link any datasets created and published for this project.)_